brandonchinn178/db_connector/database.md

 - Returns the result of running the given query on the connection.

+`query_column(query)`

+- Returns the result of running the given query on the connection, but only returns the first column for every row.
+Useful for SELECT operations on only one column.

 `execute(query)`

 - Executes the query but doesn't return anything.
 Useful for INSERT or DROP operations.